A7Lavinraj/assistant.nvim/README.md

 ## Features

-- ⚡ Blazingly fast.
+- 🌟 Features
+- ⚡ Ultra-Fast – Optimized for speed in CP contests.
-- 🔓 Highly customizable.
+- 🔓 Highly Customizable – Tailor it to your needs.
-- 🌞 Supports both environment and custom themes.
-- 😃 Easy to use.
+- 🎨 Supports Custom Themes – Works with any Neovim theme.
+- 😃 User-Friendly – Simple commands and easy navigation.
 <br>

+## ⚠ Important Notice
+In competitive programming, speed is everything.
+Avoid using plugins that slow you down!

 > [!WARNING]
 One important factor in competitive programming is **Speed**.